Miltonly/Streets/Sweetfern Crescent

 Schools and catchment

 Public elementary catchment draws to E.W.
-Foster Public School, a five-minute drive from the crescent; W.I.
+Foster Public School, a five-minute drive that serves families on the western side of the crescent; W.I.
 Dick Middle School sits at a similar distance for the upper elementary years.
-Catholic students attend Guardian Angels Catholic Elementary School, seven minutes away, while secondary students route to St. Francis Xavier Catholic Secondary School, also six minutes by car.
-The cluster of schools within a short drive makes Sweetfern a practical choice for families with children at multiple stages.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, seven minutes by car, while secondary students route to St. Francis Xavier Catholic Secondary School, also six minutes away.
+The cluster of schools within a short radius means school drop-offs rarely stretch beyond a ten-minute loop, a practical advantage for households juggling morning schedules.

 Who this street suits